mother-of-all-self-hosting/mash-playbook/README.md

 You may also be interested in these other Ansible playbooks:

-- [gitea-docker-ansible-deploy](https://github.com/spantaleev/gitea-docker-ansible-deploy) - for deploying a [Gitea](https://gitea.io/) git version-control server - this playbook will soon be merged into `mash-playbook`

-- [nextcloud-docker-ansible-deploy](https://github.com/spantaleev/nextcloud-docker-ansible-deploy) - for deploying a [Nextcloud](https://nextcloud.com/) server - this playbook will soon be merged into `mash-playbook`

 - [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) - for deploying a fully-featured [Matrix](https://matrix.org) homeserver

 - [peertube-docker-ansible-deploy](https://github.com/spantaleev/peertube-docker-ansible-deploy) - for deploying a [PeerTube](https://joinpeertube.org/) video-platform server - this playbook will soon be merged into `mash-playbook`

-- [vaultwarden-docker-ansible-deploy](https://github.com/spantaleev/vaultwarden-docker-ansible-deploy) - for deploying a [Vaultwarden](https://github.com/dani-garcia/vaultwarden) password manager server (unofficial [Bitwarden](https://bitwarden.com/) compatible server) - this playbook will soon be merged into `mash-playbook`

 The [Matrix](https://matrix.org) playbook ([matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy)) will remain independent, because the Matrix ecosystem is incredibly large - lots of bots, bridges and other pieces of software.
 It deserves its own dedicated playbook.